gerph/riscos-presenter/rougol/talk.md

 ## What good is it?
 (1)

 * Writing my own software.
+    * This presentation tool.
+    * Other older components.
 * Trying things out.
+    * Sound system.
 * Debugging other people's software!
     * https://asciinema.org/a/345766 shows an interactive session demonstrating that freeing the stack you're currently using may have bad effects.